Last Comic Standing season 5: Episode 11

 Ralph Harris was eliminated for having the lowest number of votes.
 The remaining contestants performed another stand-up routine for five minutes.
 Doug Benson made a guest performance.

 Episode 12

 Amy Schumer received the lowest number of votes and was subsequently the first of the final four to leave the competition.
 Josh Blue from season four and Harland Williams performed.
 Jon Reep, Lavell Crawford, and Gerry Dee performed five-minute sets.
 Before their performances, NBC showed clips of them at their old jobs, where Dee was a waiter, Crawford was a crossing guard, and Reep worked at a tire store.

 Episode 13

 Kathleen Madigan, Gilbert Gottfried, and Greg Proops made guest performances.
 Afterward, Gerry Dee was eliminated from the competition as he received the fewest votes.
 Reep and Crawford performed their acts in anticipation of the following week's final episode.

-FInale
+Finale

 Jon Reep beat Lavell Crawford in the two-hour finale.